-The Florida Fish and Wildlife Conservation Commission (FWC) directed staff to evaluate all species listed as Threatened or Species of Special Concern as of September 1, 2010.
+The Florida Fish and Wildlife Conservation Commission (FWC) directed staff to evaluate all species listed as Threatened or Species of Special Concern as of November 8, 2010 that had not undergone a status review in the past decade.
 Public information on the status of the osprey (Monroe County population only) was sought from September 17, 2010 to November 1, 2010.
-The three member Osprey Biological Review Group (hereafter BRG) met on November 3rd, 2010.
-Group members were Karl Miller (FWC lead), Sonny Bass, and John Ogden.
-In accordance with rule 68A-27.0012 F.A.C, the BRG was charged with evaluating the biological status of the osprey (Monroe County population only) using criteria included in definitions in 68A-1.004 and following the protocols in the Guidelines for Application of the IUCN Red List Criteria at Regional Levels Version 3.0 and Guidelines for Using the IUCN Red List Categories and Criteria (2004).
-Please visit http://www.myfwc.com/WILDLIFEHABITATS/imperiledSpp listingprocess.htm to view the listing process rule and the criteria found in the definitions.
+The three member Osprey Biological Review Group (BRG) met on November 3rd, 2010.
+Group members were Karl Miller (FWC lead), Sonny Bass (Everglades National Park), and John Ogden (Audubon of Florida) (Appendix 1).
+In accordance with rule 68A-27.0012, Florida Administrative Code (F.A.C.), the BRG was charged with evaluating the biological status of the osprey (Monroe County population only) using criteria included in definitions in 68A-27.001, F.A.C., and following the protocols in the Guidelines for Application of the IUCN Red List Criteria at Regional Levels Version 3.0 and Guidelines for Using the IUCN Red List Categories and Criteria (2004).
+Please visit http://myfwc.com/wildlifehabitats/imperiled/listing-action-petitions/ to view the listing process rule and the criteria found in the definitions.